Networked Media Open Specifications

 ensuring class identity uniqueness.

 Controllers are expected to use the class identity lineage information alongside their core framework knowledge to determine when a control class is a non-standard control class.
+The following diagram shows how a vendor created a vendor specific Receiver monitor by deriving the standard Receiver monitor class.

 Non-standard branching